- Competitive Analysis

 Google does that too, but instead of deciding whether or not to read about raising the debt limit or Kim’s new baby, it’s looking for signals that best describe what your article is about and then indexing it in a huge invisible filing cabinet.
 Optimization is when you write your content in a way that’s easy for Google to “read” and understand.

-First step to optimization after keywords: you need to make your headings clear, keyword-rich, and ordered correctly with H1, H2, and H3 tags on every. single. web page.
+The first step to optimization after keywords: you need to make your headings clear, keyword-rich, and ordered correctly with H1, H2, and H3 tags on every. single. web page.

 SEO Ranking Hack #4: Optimize Your Content